 One of the most effective strategies you can use to radically shape how your toddler eat is this:

-Serve a fruit or a vegetable at every meal and every snack every day.
+Serve a fruit and vegetable every day — at every meal and every snack

 Of course, you’ll never attain that goal, but it doesn’t matter.
 Just by setting the intention you will drastically increase your toddler’s consumption of fruit and vegs.

-You could also strive to serve a fruit AND a vegetable at every meal and every snack every day.
+Most people think of this as serving a fruit or a vegetable.
+You could also strive to serve a fruit and vegetable every day at every meal and every snack.

 That would be even better.

 If you have a child who barely touches a fruit (forget about the vegetables), you’re probably laughing at me right now.

 That’s OK.
 I can take it.
 And I’ll get to you guys in a moment.

 For the rest of you, those parents among us whose kids haven’t totally fallen off the deep end yet, think about this: Most parents feed their infants a fruit-and-vegetable-dominated diet.